Kabzeel1/unit-4-project/README.md

 # Kabzeel.
 [Click Here](https://kabzeel.herokuapp.com/)
 # Intro About The App.
-This is a Flask/PSQL app that allows userss to tell the  latest about charlotte NC.
+This is a Flask/PSQL app that allows users to tell the  latest about charlotte NC.

 ![H.S](Untitled.png "Kabzeel")